GShwartz/Week-6/README.md

   - Edit IP address and other relevant details in the env file and change its name to env-prod or env-stage (depending on the environment)
   - Edit the DB & OKTA URLS in your env file
   - Add the Load Balancer IP Address to OKTA Application re-directs (https://developer.okta.com/)
-  - Copy env and playbook files to the ~ dir in the controller. (playbook-prod.yml or playbook-stage.yml)
+  - Copy env and playbook files to the ~ dir in the controller.
   - Copy the changed env file to ~ on the controller
   - Copy script to ~ on the controller
   - Change script permissions using chmod +x fresh.sh